Topics on this page

 Maryland Court System

-- The Court of Appeals is the highest court.
+- The Supreme Court of Maryland (formerly the Court of Appeals) is the highest court.

-- Below the Court of Appeals, the Court of Special Appeals is the mid-level appellate court.
+- Below the Supreme Court, the Appellate Court of Maryland (formerly the Court of Special Appeals) is the mid-level appellate court.

 - The Maryland District and Circuit Courts, are trial courts, the lowest courts in Maryland’s court hierarchy.

 The court hierarchy means that if a higher Maryland court disagrees with a lower Maryland court about the meaning of Maryland law, the higher court’s interpretation is used.
-For example, the Court of Special Appeals issued an opinion interpreting Section 8-213 of the Maryland Code, Real Property.
+For example, the Appellate Court issued an opinion interpreting Section 8-213 of the Maryland Code, Real Property.
 A judge on the Circuit Court was later trying to interpret the same statute.
-The judge on the Circuit Court must follow the interpretation of the Court of Special Appeals.
-On the other hand, the Court of Appeals might decide that the Court of Special Appeals interpreted the statute incorrectly.
-When this happens, all lower Maryland courts looking at the same statute must follow the same interpretation of the law used by Court of Appeals.
+The judge on the Circuit Court must follow the interpretation of the Appellate Court.
+On the other hand, the Supreme Court might decide that the Appellate Court interpreted the statute incorrectly.
+When this happens, all lower Maryland courts looking at the same statute must follow the same interpretation of the law used by Supreme Court.

 Federal.
 The federal legal system has its own system of courts that is completely separate from the state court systems.